cruzgerman216/CodeLabs-Angular-Exercises/exercises/Observables/observables-exercise.md

 # Observables Exercise
-## Use Git or GitHub Desktop to push each exercise to GitHub
+### Use Git or GitHub Desktop to push each exercise to GitHub
-## Enable routing and non-strict mode for all projects
+### Enable routing and non-strict mode to all projects

 1. **Subscribe to the params observable and log the data to the console**
 - Generate a new angular application called basic-observable-example
 - Generate a users component
 - In the app-routing module, create a path such as ```"users/:id"```, it's component will be set to the users component